-Take a deep dive to get to know upholstery fabric materials and their unique characteristics.
+Take a deep dive to learn upholstery fabric materials and their unique characteristics.

 Upholstery Fabric Materials

 Upholstery fabric is the soft material used to cover chairs, sofas, and other furniture.
-There are plenty to choose from, and many of these can be easily accessible.
+There are plenty to choose from, many of which can be easily accessible.
 They can be bought from a fabric store, online, or directly from the upholsterer.
-In some cases, you can even buy them from the furniture manufacturer or upholstery manufacturing mill.
+Sometimes, you can buy them from a furniture manufacturer or upholstery manufacturing mill.

 Your choice of upholstery fabric is important.
 While it may depend on the design and aesthetic you are looking for, it is still good to know about the kinds of upholstery fabric out there.